 Both processes can achieve high precision, but injection molding generally provides better dimensional accuracy and surface finish quality.

 In summary, if your project requires high-volume production of larger, complex parts with tight tolerances, injection molding would likely be the better choice despite higher upfront costs.
-However, for lower volumes of smaller, simpler parts with well-defined edges, transfer molding may be more cost-effective due to lower tooling complexity and material waste.
+However, for lower volumes of smaller, simpler parts with well-defined edges, transfer molding may be more cost-effective due to lower tooling complexity.

 Conclusion